-Principles of Photographic Lighting
+Principles of Camera Lighting

-The comprehensive study of the qualities, meaning, physical properties of light and the tools necessary for controlling light will be the areas of emphasis of this class.
+[Prerequisite: CAMA/CAMAE 203 or CAMA/CAMAE 204] The comprehensive study of the qualities, meaning, physical properties of light and the tools necessary for controlling light will be the areas of emphasis of this class.
 Contemporary approaches to crafting lighting in the studio and the field, as well as the study of historical references and previsualizing studio lighting using software will also be important components of this class.